michael-collins/digital-design/topics/digital-painting.md

 1. Perform visual research on character based on the brief requirements \(30 minutes recommended\)
 2. Paint Front, Side, and Back views of the character emphasizing pro
+   1. Use guidelines to align anatomical features
-   1. A additional 3/4 view of the character is encouraged, but optional
+   2. A additional 3/4 view of the character is encouraged, but optional
-   2. Color is not required.
+   3. Color is not required.
 3. Write character design document
 4. Upload to Canvas